Table of Contents

 Understanding YMYL helps you become a smarter, safer internet user.

-1. Be Critical: Always question the source of information, especially for YMYL topics.
+- Be Critical: Always question the source of information, especially when it concerns your money, life, or livelihood (YMYL) topics.
 Who wrote it?
 Are they qualified?

-2. Look for Trust Signals: Check for transparent “About Us” pages, clear contact information, and privacy policies.
+- Look for Trust Signals: Check for a transparent “About Us” page,” clear “contact information, and privacy policies.

-3. Cross-Reference: Don’t rely on just one source.
-If something is important, check multiple reputable websites.
+- Cross-Reference: Don’t rely on jDon’tne source.
+If something is essential, verify it on multiple reputable websites.